Armed with startup data, Crunchbase looks back on 2016 to predict what’s coming

 Investors’ money certainly seemed to flow freely to select companies, including Didi, which raised $4.5 billion from investors in 2016, and its U.S.-based rival in ride sharing, Uber, which raised raised $3.7 billion.
 (Of course, the two also formed a kind of uneasy truce last August, when Uber sold Didi its China unit in exchange for a piece of Didi.)

-Crunchbase’s new report also looks at which regions saw the most startup capital invested in local companies.
-(The list is topped by Silicon Valley, Beijing, New York and India.)
+Crunchbase’s new report also looks at which regions saw the most startup capital invested in local companies – a list led by Silicon Valley, Beijing, New York and India.

 The survey also tracks the universities with the greatest number of affiliations with startup founders.
-In the U.S., Stanford grads will be happy to know that their alma mater topped the list last year in the U.S., according to Crunchbase, with Wharton trailing closely behind, and HBS nabbing third place.
-Meanwhile, in Europe, Telecom ParisTech, Oxford, and Sweden’s Chalmers University of Technology ranked as the three top European universities when it comes to ties with founders.
+In the U.S., Stanford grads will be happy to know that their alma mater topped the list last year in the U.S., with Wharton trailing closely behind, and HBS nabbing third place.
+Meanwhile, in Europe, Telecom ParisTech, Oxford, and Sweden’s Chalmers University of Technology ranked as the three top European universities with the most ties with founders.

-One our favorite sections of this new Crunchbase report, however, may center on female founder trends, in part because it highlights a steady increase in the number of women in the top ranks of startups over the last seven years.
+Yet one of our favorite sections of this new Crunchbase report may center on female founder trends, in part because the research highlights a steady increase in the number of women in the top ranks of startups over the last seven years.
 Specifically, according to Crunchbase’s findings, just 9 percent of funded startups had at least one female founder in 2009.
 Last year, that number was 17 percent.

 The broader report is worth a read if you have time to spend with it.
-You can check it out in its entirety right here.
+You can check it out in its entirety here.

 0